Jandini/xchain/README.md

 ### Global Metadata via Traits

-XChain includes a `TraitDiscoverer` that turns strongly-typed attributes into metadata for filtering and organizing tests.
+Xchain includes a `TraitDiscoverer` that turns strongly-typed attributes into metadata for filtering and organizing tests.

 ```csharp
 [Metadata("SmokeTests")]